Kristine Hurst-Wajszczuk, DMA

-Dr. Hurst-Wajszczuk debuted with the Boulder Bach Festival in 2004.
+Dr. Hurst-Wajszczuk debuted with the Boulder Bach Festival in 2004, and with the Alabama Symphony Orchestra in 2011.
 Her solo oratorio repertoire ranges from Bach to Barber and beyond; operatic roles from Monteverdi to Stravinsky.
 She participated in composer Bill Mayer’s 70th birthday celebration concert in Carnegie Hall’s Weill Recital Hall, in the role of Madeline in the composer’s The Eve of St. Agnes.
 In 2002, she was a regional finalist in the NATSAA competition; in 2006, she appeared on Wisconsin Public’s Radio’s broadcast of Live from the Chazen Museum.

 An active recitalist dedicated to performing works by living composers, Dr. Hurst-Wajszczuk recently appeared with the Birmingham Art Music Alliance (BAMA) in a premiere of songs by Craig Biondi.
 Additional American premieres include theatre songs by composer Zeke Hecker, songs by Steven Mercurio, and performances and recordings of music by David Hogg.
 Recital tours have taken her all over the United States and Italy, with upcoming performances in Europe.